-- 1. Government should without delay start organizing workshops and conferences for teachers at all levels on issues of climate change. - 2.
-The government should start working on the schools by providing infrastructural facilities like wind vanes and rain gauges that could enable the teachers to meet the demands of this era of climate change. - 3.
+1. The government should, without delay, start organizing workshops and conferences for teachers at all levels on issues of climate change.

+- 2. The government should invest in school infrastructure, such as wind vanes and rain gauges, that could enable the teachers to meet the demands of this era of climate change. - 3.
 The government should start carrying out radio and television campaigns on climate change adaptation strategies. - 4.
-Both public and private schools should form climate change clubs to enlighten the students on the causes and effects of climate change, and its adaptation strategies.
+Both public and private schools should form climate change clubs to enlighten the students on the causes and effects of climate change and its adaptation strategies.